 Topics Include:

-- Weather, snow pack and avalanche activity observations
+- Making informed decisions through weather, terrain, snowpack, and avalanche activity observations

 Instructors & Group Size